circleci/circleci-docs/jekyll/_cci2/local-cli.md

 The CircleCI CLI is also used for some advanced features during job runs, for example [test splitting](https://circleci.com/docs/2.0/parallelism-faster-jobs/#using-the-circleci-cli-to-split-tests) for build time optimization.

-## Using the cli on circleci server
+## Using the CLI on CircleCI server

 Currently, only the legacy CircleCI CLI is available to run on server installations of CircleCI.
 To install the legacy CLI on macOS and other Linux Distros: